Loading

 Lack of Lubrication

 Your braking system relies on several moving parts, like the caliper pins, to function smoothly.
 These components need proper lubrication to prevent friction.
-Without enough lubrication, metal parts can start rubbing directly against each other, causing that unpleasant noise when you brake.
+Without enough lubrication, metal parts can start rubbing directly against each other, causing that unpleasant sound when you brake.
 This metal-on-metal friction not only leads to noise but can also cause premature wear and tear on your brakes, possibly leading to more costly repairs later on.

 Although some may attempt to lubricate brake components themselves, this process requires specific tools and knowledge to avoid damaging sensitive parts.
 For most drivers, it’s safer and more effective to have a professional handle the repair to help ensure everything is done correctly.

-Should I Be Worried About Squealing Brakes?
+Should I Be Worried About Squeaking Brakes?

 Be sure to prioritize timely brake inspections to keep your vehicle safe and reliable.

-How to Fix Squeaky Brakes
+How to Fix Noisy Brakes

 Brake Pad Replacement

 Replacing worn-out brake pads is a straightforward solution for squeaky brakes.
 During the replacement process, a technician will remove the old, worn pads and inspect the brake system for any additional issues, such as rotor wear.
-The new brake pads are then installed, providing you with improved stopping power and eliminating the squealing noise.
+The new brake pads are then installed, providing you with improved stopping power and eliminating the squeaking.

 Brake pads typically need to be replaced every 30,000 to 70,000 miles, depending on your driving habits and vehicle type.
 Regular replacement helps maintain safe, reliable braking and prevents further damage to your brake system.